 - my willingness to go to great lengths, when needed, to solve a problem.

 Emily H. GarberI have been researching my own family's history and my family's towns since 2007.
 My academic background is in anthropological archaeology with degrees from Vassar College and the University of New Mexico.
 I have earned a certificate from Boston University's Genealogical Research course.
 I am a member of the Association of Professional Genealogists and do take clients.

 My KehilaLinks (town) webpage for my family shtetl is at: http://kehilalinks.jewishgen.org/yurovshchina/index.html

 Presentations and ClassesI am available for speaking engagements (a list of prepared topics is here.
 Contact me if you are interested in a topic that is not listed.).
 If you are interested in having me speak to your group or hold a workshop please contact me by using the email address at the bottom of this page.

-I have delivered presentations and courses on a variety of genealogical subjects for Phoenix groups as well as Jewish genealogy societies in Arizona, California and Florida.
-I have presented "Beyond the manifest," my discussion of applying the Genealogical Proof Standard to the problem of identifying one's Old World village, at the International Association of Jewish Genealogical Societies annual conference.
-The latest version of the syllabus for that talk is located in a tab on this blog's homepage.
+I have delivered presentations and courses on a variety of genealogical subjects for several Family History Society of Arizona chapters and several FamilySearch Arizona State University Family History Conferences.
+I have also spoken at Jewish genealogy societies in Arizona, California, Florida, Oregon, Washington and New York.
+I have presented a variety of talks at International Association of Jewish Genealogical Societies annual conferences in Boston, Salt Lake City, Seattle, Orlando, and Jerusalem (Israel).
+The latest versions of the handouts for my presentations are located at a tab on this blog's homepage.